jose149/vue-component-extractor/README.md

 # vue-component-extractor README

-This is the README for your extension "vue-component-extractor".
-After writing up a brief description, we recommend including the following sections.
+This extension allows developers to extract a selected range of code to a extracted component

 ## Features